Tony Corballis: communication performance

 - Yet not just contemporary practice guides my work.
-I am also shaped by great seminal thinkers on leadership through history, like Kurt Lewin (on groups within firms), Schein, Hosftede and Triandis (among others, on cross culture and its many facets including across silos and organisations), and of course the great philosophical approaches to leadership from the likes of Confucious and Gandhi, to the more applied approaches from the likes of Drucker, Handy, Mintzberg and Fiedler.
+I am also shaped by great seminal thinkers on leadership through history, like Kurt Lewin (on groups within firms), Schein, Hosftede and Triandis (among others, on culture including across silos and organisations), and of course the great philosophical approaches to leadership from the likes of Confucious and Gandhi to the likes of Drucker, Handy, Mintzberg and Fiedler.